 We have adopted this discretionary overdraft policy to provide for the highest efficiency in managing customer overdrafts consistently and fairly.
 At our discretion, we may pay and permit transactions for items, including checks, ATM withdrawals, debit card transactions, preauthorized automatic debits, telephone-initiated transfers or other electronic transfers, when there are not sufficient available funds.
 We cannot authorize or pay overdrafts for ATM or point-of-sale debit card transactions unless the account holder chooses to opt-in.
 If you do not authorize us to pay an overdraft on ATM and everyday debit card transactions, your transaction will be declined.

-An Overdraft Fee will be assessed for each item that is paid for which sufficient funds are not available in the account to cover the item amount when it is processed each evening.
+An Overdraft Fee will be assessed for each item that is paid for which sufficient funds are not available in the account’s current ledger balance to cover the item amount when it is processed each evening.
 There is no limit on the total fees we charge for paying your overdrafts.
 However, there is a daily limit on the number of items for which a fee will be assessed.
 Please refer to the Fee Schedule.

 Although subject to change without notice, it is our current practice to process account activity each evening for items received prior to the daily cut off time.
 We sort items for processing first by transaction type in the following order: ATM withdrawals, debit card transactions, pre-authorized debit transactions, telephone-initiated transfers, other electronic transactions and paper-based checks or drafts.
 Within electronic transaction types, items are processed by the daily funds requested in amount order: lowest dollar to highest dollar.
 Within check transaction types, items are processed by the daily funds requested in check number order: lowest number to highest number.
 For example, if we receive two checks for payment and two debit card transactions in the same day, the smallest debit card transaction will be paid first, followed by the second debit card transaction; then, the smallest check number will be paid, followed by the second check.
 The account balance is adjusted as each item is processed for the amount of the item, if the item is paid, and/or any applicable Overdraft Fee that is charged.
 An Overdraft Fee may be charged for each item if the amount of the item is greater than the adjusted account balance at the time it is processed.